kebernet/erigo/README.md

  ```
  {
-    "description": "something that describes your device and what the user is doing.",
+    "name": "something that describes your device and what the user is doing.",
     "groups" : [
         {
             "index": 0 // this should be considered a suggestion of the order.
-            "name": "foo"
+            "id": "foo"
-            "description" :  "bar" //some text about this group of settings, like "This is how your device will connect to the network.",
+            "name" :  "bar" //some text about this group of settings, like "This is how your device will connect to the network.",
             "settings" : [
                 {
-                    "name" : "Blah" ,// settings names need to be unique across device
+                    "id" : "Blah" ,// settings names need to be unique across device
-                    "description": "Blah in English", // the label for the setting
+                    "name": "Blah in English", // the label for the setting
                     "type" : "string",  // a datatype for a setting
                     "validationExpression" : ".*" // a regular expression to validate a string version of the settings.
                      // this value may be dependent on the client app supporting the "type" datatype.